 This year the theme of the camp was “To Serve is to Reign”.
-We really focused in on this theme of service with the teenagers who would become our version of camp counselors, called “knights.”
+We really focused in on this theme of service with the teenagers who would become our version of camp counsellors, called “knights.”
 To be able to effectively lead the boys in their charge, they couldn’t simply order them around all day without a care for their well-being.
-They had to be emotionally invested in both the boys they were in charge of and in the other members of their teams. with that emotional investment, every order or directive is followed because the boys know its for the good of the camp and themselves.
+They had to be emotionally invested in both the boys they were in charge of and in the other members of their teams.
+With that, every order or directive is followed because the boys know it’s for the good of everyone.

 I was struck by how well this carries into the workplace.
 If an employee feels that his boss is invested in him and his life, that he’s not just another cog in the machine, the extra overtime needed to finish an important project becomes a lot easier to deal with.
 It no longer feels like a forced task from a faceless overlord but like an urgent request from a friend.

 We taught the “knights” that the easiest way to serve their boys is to respect them.
 If you respect those around you, they’re more inclined to respect you.
 If they respect you, they’re more likely to incorporate your feedback into their behaviour and truly listen to what you’re asking them to do.
 They won’t merely sit around after completely a task waiting for you to hand them the next one, and instead they’ll proactively seek out ways to be helpful.

 Don’t Be a Drill Instructor (unless you are one)